Frequently Asked Questions

 - All CBD is illegal in the United States.
 (False: The Agricultural Act of 2014 distinguished hemp-derived CBD oil from marijuana-derived CBD and declared the former legal in all 50 states.)

 - CBD will get you high.
 (False: While CBD does contain trace amounts of THC, the amount is so small that it will have no effect on your state of mind.)

 - CBD is only safe for adults.
-(False: Studies show that CBD is safe and effective in adults, children, and even animals.
-We do not recommend our CBD products for anyone under 18 years of age.
+(We do not recommend our CBD products for anyone under 18 years of age.
 Like any other health-oriented product you consume, you should always consult your physician before using any product.
 Always discontinue using the product if any adverse reaction occurs.
 We do not recommend using our CBD products if you are pregnant or lactating.)